sbordeyne/isaac-debug-helper/README.md

 All the code in this repository is under the Creative Commons License.
 You can use and modify it however you want, as long as you give credit where credit is due.

+# Requirements :

+ - Python 3.x (tested on 3.6.1)
+ - psutil (pip install psutil) - https://github.com/giampaolo/psutil

+ All other libraries are standard libraries.

 # Features :

  - Start and Stop menu buttons, to load or reload the script when debugging